FACT SHEET - Six months of ‘ceasefire’ in Gaza - A ceasefire in name only

 Restrictions on humanitarian aid organisations and aid entry continue:

-- A daily average of only 130 trucks entered in March, compared to 230 per day in February and 225 per day during January.
-(WFP)
+- A daily average of only 130 trucks entered in March (until the 30) compared to the daily average of 230 trucks entered during February and the 225 trucks per day during January.
+(WFP report)

 - The number of trucks entering Gaza has fallen by 80% since the war against Iran began (28 Feb).
 (CMCC figure reported by Haaretz)